-Australian Institute of Health and Welfare (2021) National Core Maternity Indicators., AIHW, Australian Government, accessed 02 December 2021
+Australian Institute of Health and Welfare (2022) National Core Maternity Indicators, AIHW, Australian Government, accessed 29 September 2022.

 Get citations as an Endnote file:

 PDF | 3.7Mb

 Induction is an intervention to stimulate the onset of labour.
 It is performed for a number of reasons related to both the mother and the baby, such as maternal or baby medical conditions and post-term pregnancy (Coates et al 2020).
 For more information, see Clinical commentary.